arzucaner/native-speech-recognition/README.md

 Overall, the Wes Bos Challenge 30 project "Native Speech Recognition" is a fun and challenging project that allows web developers to explore the exciting possibilities of speech recognition technology in web applications.

-This is the twenty-one project of the JavaScript30 Challenge.
-This is a speech synthesis project built with the web speech API to convert text to speech.